Help grow the archive! drop a knowledge bomb here.

 Project Real Big, as Nalle started to call the boulder, was going to be a challenge.
 Despite not being a fan of projecting boulders on a rope, for the first time in his career, Nalle set up a top rope and began working the individual moves.
 He didn’t have much of a choice, the combined difficulty, and height of the boulder made it a near-possible feat to do it otherwise.

 For the first four days, Nalle went to work dialing in the beta for all 24 individual moves to the problem.
 By day five, Nalle was confident enough with the problem that it was time to start trying the boulder with pads.
-However, the number of pads required to attempt such a highball presented quite the logistical nightmare.
+However, the number of pads required to attempt such a highball presented quite a logistical nightmare.
 Convincing fellow climbers to hike pads 45 minutes to a new area that had only one 8C project is a tall order, even for the world-class bouldering elite.

 The first few days of projecting from the ground up weren’t overly successful but Hukkataival was starting to piece together the 24 individual moves required to send the problem.
 Each day showed progression and Nalle’s high point slowly started to creep up.